 The hardest part about medicine,

-BUT…they stare at me wanting an answer, an antibiotic, an end to the suffering….
+BUT…they stare at me wanting an answer, a pill, an antibiotic, an antidone, an end to the suffering….

 A CURE!!!